 The CCMP-F program recognizes that there are other intelligence-related certifications available to certificants and encourages certificants to pursue those opportunities as applicable for their positions and their careers.
 The CCMP-F awards PDU credits to certificants who achieve initial conferral of certifications that relate in some way to the CCMP-F EBoK.
-If the certification relates to CCMP-F EBoK IFS category, then the certificant will be awarded 20 PDUs for the first time that they achieve that particular certification.
-If the certification relates to the CMF or the CMP categories of the CCMP-F EBoK, then the certificant will be awarded 30 PDUs for the first time that particular certification.
-Note that certificants cannot claim credit for achieving CCMP-F, only other certifications.
-In either case, the certificant will then be responsible for meeting the requirements for that certification's maintenance and renewal program as well as the CCMP-F's requirements for maintenance and renewal.
+If the certification relates to CCMP-F EBoK IFC category, then the certificant will be awarded 20 PDUs for the first time that they achieve that particular certification.
+If the certification relates to the CMF or the CMP categories of the CCMP-F EBoK, then the certificant will be awarded 30 PDUs for the first time that they achieve that particular certificant will be awarded 30 PDUs for the first time that they achieve that particular certificant will be awarded 30 PDUs for the first time that they achieve that particular certificant will be awarded 30 PDUs for the first time that they achieve that particular certificant will be awarded 30 PDUs for the first time that they achieve that particular certificant will be awarded and renewing the requirements for that certifications.
+In either case, the certificant will then be responsible for meeting the requirements for maintenance and renewal.
 The certificant may claim CCMP-F PDUs for the same professional development activities even if the certificant submits them for other credentials.
 The CCMP program only concerns itself with activities submitted for its own credentials.